ConnectedBradford/CB_EnvironmentalFactors/README.md

 # CB Environmental Indicators

-## This repo contains data relating to Gepgrtaphical based data, whether this be LSAO or pseudonymised UPRN data.
+## This repository contains data relating to Geographical based data, whether this be LSAO or pseudonymised UPRN data.

 This is a Work in progress and information will be added asap.